 TL;DR: Freelancer marketplaces push solo lawyers as a way to keep legal costs down for startups.
 But what they’re marketing is very different from what they actually deliver.
-Solo lawyers can’t scale, and lack specialization.
+Solo lawyers often can’t scale, and lack specialization.
 For high-growth startups, that is a big problem.

 - Your Startup’s Legal Bill: The Printer and the Cartridge